 Makers of Jewish Modernity includes surprisingly few men of action, such as statesmen or political figures.
 Among them are: René Cassin (by Samuel Moyn); David Ben-Gurion (by Yaron Ezrahi); and Theodor Herzl (by Raef Zreik).
 There are no women of action in this volume.
 Nearly all of the politically active “makers of Jewish modernity” are either committed Zionists or somehow associated with the Zionist project.

 René Cassin won the Nobel Prize in 1968 for his leading role in drafting the Universal Declaration of Human Rights in 1948.
-Moyn’s article briefly relates his biography but mainly focuses upon Cassin’s activities in the field of Human Rights.
+Moyn’s article briefly relates his biography but mainly focuses upon Cassin’s activities in the field of human rights.
 According to the author, “Cassin’s importance comes into most profound relief when he is considered as a renovator of the tradition of Jewish internationalism.” ( 278) This assumption may be questioned because there is no evidence of a link between René Cassin’s activity in Jewish “transnational” organizations such as the Alliance Israélite Universelle and his role within the framework of the United Nations in the formulation of the Declaration of Human Rights.
 In fact, the revelations of Nazi atrocities and war crimes provided the real incentive for the involvement of Cassin and other, mainly Jewish, jurists in the field of human rights.
 Hence, the reader is confronted with contradictory claims.
 On the one hand, the author contends that there are structural similarities between the “new space, consciousness and activity” emerging in the mid- Nineteenth Century among Jews living in the different “nation states,” and, on the other hand, the post-statist global “space” of universal human rights.
 Moyn’s assertion that there was an allegedly “new” phenomenon of Jewish internationalism is wrong since Jews always maintained all types of networks across political borders.
 Moreover, Jewish organizations, such as the Alliance Israélite Universelle, represent institutions of “particularist” Jewish solidarity rather than the creation of a “universalistic space.”
 In any case, according to the author, Cassin’s support for the creation of Jewish state “complicates any notion that a new Jewish internationalism broke through” at the time that he was active.
 Even worse is the writer’s argument that “if he was … not particularly clairvoyant about the disastrous consequences … of the Israeli occupation after 1967, it was because he did not fully understand what it meant to be loyal to the assumptions of the 1940s that he had pioneered about the interdependence of Jewry and human rights…” (287) Like other contributors to this volume, the ideological agenda of this writer casts its spell upon the entire article.
 Scholarly objectivity is sacrificed for the sake of fashionable discomfort with Israel and Zionism.

 A similar tone may be noted in Professor Yaron Ezrahi’s extremely disappointing article on David Ben-Gurion.
 Ezrahi portrays the first prime minister of Israel mainly as a type of propagandist.
 He describes him by using the somewhat dated paradigm of “imagined nations,” as if Ben-Gurion’s major accomplishment was the creation of collective “imagination” in the minds of Israelis.
 The editors’ baffling choice of Yaron Ezrahi raises numerous questions, since there are excellent biographers and scholars of Ben-Gurion both in Israel and abroad.
 The answer may be found toward the end of the Introduction of the book.
 There, in a programmatic statement, the editors explain that “it goes without saying” that not only have they have reviewed the articles “for their historical and empirical accuracy,” but they have also “arranged the choice of subjects and authors, as well as the ‘marriages’ between subjects and authors, according to the present realities of the […] Jewish world.”
 The articles on David Ben-Gurion and on Theodor Herzl, however, prove that scholarly accuracy and objectivity did not always serve as criteria for arranging these “marriages.”
-Apparently, the match between author and subject were not necessarily made on the basis of the writers’ knowledge of the personalities about whom they wrote.
+Apparently, the match between author and subject was not necessarily made on the basis of the writers’ knowledge of the personalities about whom they wrote.
 In fact, nearly all the Israeli writers in this anthology belong to a specific political-ideological group.
 It is clear to the reviewer that this tendency was important in the choice of contributors.

 This feature is particularly striking in the article on Theodor Herzl, which must be read with extreme caution.
 The author, Raef Zreik, is the “Co-academic Director at the Minerva Humanities Center, Tel Aviv University and Associate Professor of Jurisprudence and Philosophy of Law at Carmel Academic Center.”
 Zreik is an Israeli Arab.
 A qualified Arab scholar certainly may write about Herzl or about any other Zionist figure.
 That is not the issue here.
 Unfortunately, the article is neither well written nor original.
 The reader learns more about the Zreik’s attitude toward |Zionism than about Herzl.
 The essay consists of three parts: a summary of Herzl’s major ideas for solving the “Jewish problem,” based mainly upon The Jewish State and Altneuland; background material gleaned from the vast literature on Theodor Herzl; and finally, Zreik’s opinions and theoretical ruminations on the nature of Zionism.
 He argues that there are logical flaws in Herzl’s thinking and that the “conclusion in favor of the Jewish state does not derive naturally from the fact of antisemitism.”
 (48) Furthermore, Herzl had “a typical colonial mindset.”
 (49) Zreik states that while Herzl’s strategy for constructing Jewish sovereignty is powerful, “it enforces representation on those Jews who do not share the Zionist worldview,” especially, of course, on “those non-European Jews who had not experienced antisemitism in their home countries and who opposed the generalization of the Zionist narrative.”
 Here, he cites the work of Ella Shohat, a strident example of current Israel bashing.
 Finally, after several clichés, he asserts that “the Herzlian state […] assumes two kinds of liquidation (sic!): that of Jewish religious life in exile and that of an Arab collective life in Palestine.”
 (57)